Gokulnath-Manokaran/ResumeBuilder/README.md

 # ResumeBuilder
-html css js ues to create Resume Builder
+html css js use to create Resume Builder